In this guide, you will explore the Xor_eq operation in C++ along with illustrative examples.

 Program 1:

-Let us take an example to illustrate the Xor_eq function in C++.
+Let's consider a scenario to demonstrate the Xor_eq function in C++.

 #include <iostream>